srerickson/recounting-algs/cfp.md

 Invited workshop attendees will present proposals (in draft or prototype form) and participate in workshop activities to further develop their projects.
 Projects will be shared as an online resource following the workshop.

+### Keynotes

+- __Meredith Broussard__: Associate professor at the Arthur L. Carter Journalism Institute of New York University and author of “[Artificial Unintelligence: How Computers Misunderstand the World](https://mitpress.mit.edu/books/artificial-unintelligence)"
+- __Roderic Crooks__: Assistant professor in the Department of Informatics at the University of California, Irvine

 ### Submissions

 Submissions should include a project abstract (500-word max) and bio (50-word max) for each presenter.
 If submitting with co-authors, please limit the group to no more than three presenters.
-Please submit all materials via email <recountingalgs@gmail.com> by January 17, 2020.
-Successful applicants will be notified of acceptance by February 7, 2020.
+Please submit all materials via email <recountingalgs@gmail.com> by February 14, 2020 (deadline extended).
 Email <recountingalgs@gmail.com> with additional questions.

-### Keynotes

-- __Meredith Broussard__: Associate professor at the Arthur L. Carter Journalism Institute of New York University and author of “[Artificial Unintelligence: How Computers Misunderstand the World](https://mitpress.mit.edu/books/artificial-unintelligence)"
-- __Roderic Crooks__: Assistant professor in the Department of Informatics at the University of California, Irvine

 ### Coordinators